 2. Do a weekly Bible reading and light your advent candles.
 Here are some suggestions of what you might read:

 - First Sunday: Isaiah 9

 3. Make a Names of Jesus paper chain.
 This printable activity from Spell Out Loud could actually be your whole advent calendar in one shot!
 You may also enjoy Unwrapping the Names of Jesus: An Advent Devotional.

 4. Make your own wrapping paper.
 We like to get a big roll or white or Kraft paper and create designs with sponges or stamps that are easily repeated.
 My best tip on this one: don’t aim for perfection.
 This can easily become stressful if you try to get it to look perfect.
 If you just let the kids have fun with it, it will go much better.

 5. Make paper snowflakes.

-6. Drive around your neighbourhood at night to view Christmas lights.
+6. Drive around your neighborhood at night to view Christmas lights.
 Put pajamas on first for an easier bedtime when you get home.
-(With any luck, they'll fall asleep in the car!)
+(With any luck, they’ll fall asleep in the car!)

 7. Read Ann Voskamp’s Unwrapping the Greatest Gift.

 9. Have a family games night.
 This is our favorite game.

 10. Do a puzzle together.
 This is my top choice for a perfect Christmas season family puzzle.